Counseling 2021

 If you would like to connect with a counselor, please call 978-542-6413 or see below for mental health emergency information.
 Counseling and Health Services is open 8:30-5 pm M-F and closed on all university holidays and the weekends.

-For mental health emergencies, visit here.
-For more resources on specifics mental health topics, email prevention@salemstate.edu.
+For mental health emergencies, visit this page.
+For more resources on specific mental health topics, email prevention@salemstate.edu

 Only students can schedule visits for themselves, and our office is not staffed to provide emergency services.
-If you have concerns about a student’s immediate safety and they are on campus, please call University Police at 978-542-6111 to have an officer dispatched to the student’s location for a wellness check.
+If you have concerns about a student’s immediate safety and they are on campus, please call the 24/7 Mental Health Support Line at 978.542.8327 or University Police at 978-542-6111 to have an officer dispatched to the student’s location for a wellness check.
 You can also call University Police regarding an off-campus student, and let them know you need help connecting to the town a student lives in for a wellness check.

-For non-emergency issues, the Care and Concern team works with campus partners to identify students in need of support and provide outreach and referrals.
-Please submit your concern via the following portal, which is monitored via the Maxient system.
+For non-emergency issues, the Student Wellness Case Management team works with campus partners to identify students in need of support and provide outreach and referrals.
+Submit your concern via Care and Concern Report.

 In the event of an emergency after business hours, call 6111 if you are on campus.
 Call 911 if you are off campus or go to your nearest emergency room.